lluisalemanypuig/qr-encoder/README.md

 ![ ](figures/GUI_1.png)
 ![ ](figures/GUI_2.png)

+### Coloring and Shape

+The color and shape of the 'units' of the QR code can be changed.
+Users can choose the fill color, the border color, and the shape of the units (either squares or circles).

 ### Advanced options

 The quality of the QR code can be manipulated by setting a value to ECC (which stands for "Error Correcting Codes").
 The default setting, "High", is recommended.